Frequently Asked Questions (FAQ)

 I’ve paid for the book, but I didn’t receive a download link.

 If you have paid and received a PayPal confirmation, you should have received a link instantly – please check your junk mail/spam folders if you don’t see it.
-If you don’t see the link until after it has already expired, I am happy to send you a new download link if you need one (I almost always am able to reply within one business day), just e-mail me at info(at) sprinter-rv.com.
+If you don’t see the link until after it has already expired, I am happy to send you a new download link if you need one (I am usually able to reply within one business day), just e-mail me at info(at) sprinter-rv.com.

 The download link has expired.
 Why does it only last for 48 hours?

 The Internet these days is full of computerized “bots”, malicious programs which are looking for resources to break into.
 The download is set to expire so that it makes it more difficult to hack, hopefully protecting the work I put into writing these books.
-I am happy to send you a new download link anytime you need one (I almost always am able to reply within one business day), just e-mail me at info(at) sprinter-rv.com.
+I am happy to send you a new download link anytime you need one (I am usually able to reply within one business day), just e-mail me at info(at) sprinter-rv.com.

 How can I save the book to my iPad/Android tablet?